douyadou0304-dev/biostat777-intro-Chengxi-Zhou/README.md

 Author: **Chengxi Zhou**

 ## About this project
 This website was created as part of Project 1 for Statistical Programming Paradigms and Workflows Course at Johns Hopkins University.
-It introduces myself and includes a small example data analysis built with Quarto.
+It includes my personal introduction and project analyses.

 ## Links